Department of Psychology

 Mentoring Plan

-The department’s mentoring plan outlines the timing of the expected milestones of students in the program, and the roles of the faculty advisors, the director of graduate studies, the area chairs, and the department chair.
-Students who do not meet the expected milestones by the deadlines listed above and fully described in the mentoring plan may petition the appropriate faculty leader (director of graduate studies for general curriculum and research requirements; area heads for area requirements) for an extension to a deadline.
+The department’s mentoring plan outlines the timing of the expected milestones of students in the program, and provides a description of the role of the Faculty Advisor, Advisory Committees, Area Chairs, the Director of Graduate Studies, and the Chair of the Department in mentoring graduate students during their PhD program.
+Students who do not meet the expected milestones by the deadlines listed and fully described in the mentoring plan may petition the appropriate faculty leader (director of graduate studies for general curriculum and research requirements; area chairs for area requirements) for an extension to a deadline.
 Students who do not complete the requirements by the approved deadlines may be placed on probation.
 A notice of probation will include the necessary steps and timeline to return to good academic standing.
 Students who do not complete the steps to return to good academic standing will be withdrawn from the program.

 Areas of Specialization